What is Neurofeedback?

 During a neurofeedback session, the client is guided to bring their brainwave patterns into a more regulated state.
 The training is based on the principles of operant conditioning, in that when the brain moves toward the desired state, the client receives a pleasant feedback reward, either audio or visual.
 By repeatedly being guided to this state the neural pathways strengthen, with the brain learning this behavior and beginning to naturally regulate on its own.

 The type of neurofeedback that I most frequently use is called Infra-slow fluctuation neurofeedback (ISF).
 ISF focuses on the some of the lowest frequencies produced by the brain.
 During the session, the client hears a tone that is a reflection of their own slow brainwave frequencies.
 These infra-slow frequencies are important for physiological and emotional regulation.
 They are also believed to play a role in helping the brain switch from rest, or its default state, to activity.
 Addressing these frequencies with neurofeedback can have profound implications for balancing the autonomic nervous system, dealing with chronic autonomic stress and regulating attention networks.
-The goal of this training is to determine the optimal frequency for the client, which promotes a state of autonomic balance, leading to a calm and relaxed state of being.
-ISF training can promote physiological state shifts within the session.
-It is a powerful tool to help regulate the nervous system as a whole.
+When treatment begins, the goal is to determine the optimal frequency for the client, where the nervous system is in a state of balance, and the client feels calm and relaxed.
+Physiological state shifts are often noticed within the session.
+Once the optimum frequency is established we continue to guide the brain to this state until it naturally stays there on its own.

 What is a qEEG?